ValgulNecron/kasuki/readme.md

     - [X] Figure out the necessary deps to work.
 Once found, change the dockerfile to use an ubuntu base image to reduce size — Done.
     - [ ] Better error handling.
-Different error messages, type and replies everytime not in certain condition. — working on it
+Different error messages, type and replies everytime not in certain condition. — working on it.
+Almost done
     - [ ] Add more tests.
-    - [ ] Localisation for response — Done except for module activation and some other "minor" stuff If you found any stuff not translated please open an issue on github or come to my discord
+    - [ ] Localisation for response — Done except for module activation and some other "minor" stuff If you find any stuff not translated, please open an issue on GitHub or come to my discord.
+      Should be done will need to check
     - [ ] Localisation for command — Working on it.

 - Anime submodule: